WiRM: Wireless Respiration Monitoring Using Conjugate Multiple Channel State Information and Fast Iterative Filtering in Wi-Fi Systems: Performance Evaluation

 \subsubsection{Dataset}

 The public and open-source radio frequency polysomnography dataset \cite{ref:csi_poly_dataset} is used to evaluate the performance of each method.
 It was created for contactless respiration monitoring using radio frequency measurements.
 The dataset consists of 20 individuals having a polysomnography examination, while the CSI and other radio frequency parameters are recorded simultaneously.
+Each individual is only monitored for a single sleeping period, giving a total of 20 nights of data.
+We use ten nights of data for our analysis, referring to each night of data as a test subject.

+The estimation results calculated from this dataset may contain notable variation across test subjects.
+This can be explained by the natural variation of breathing waveforms and sleeping positions of different people.
+This can lead to significant variation in respiratory rate and waveform estimation, especially if some patients breathe more shallowly, or move frequently throughout the night.

 The polysomnography data consist of measurements from a chest rip, abdomen rip, thermocouple, and nasal cannula.
-The ground truth respiratory waveform is the direct chest rip measurement, whereas the respiration rate is derived from the polysomnography measurements using a combination of low-pass filtering and the zero-crossing method.
+The ground truth respiratory waveform is the direct chest rip measurement, whereas the respiration rate is derived from the polysomnography measurements using both low-pass filtering and the zero-crossing method.

 The CSI data consist of complex numbers representing the gain and phase shift of the channel at the current time step and subcarrier, as measured by the NIC.
 These data are used directly as the input to each respiration monitoring algorithm with no pre-processing.